Google is convinced it can get game streaming right

 "It's actually closer to three seconds than five seconds," Harrison told me the day after revealing Stadia on the Google stage at GDC.
 "But we thought, you know what, five seconds is actually, probably a good enough promise."

 That's how much confidence Google executives have in Stadia.
-It's due to launch later this year (with an unknown payment model), and there's momentum behind the entire initiative from within and outside of Google.
+It's due to launch later this year (with an unknown payment model), and there's momentum behind the entire initiative both inside and outside of Google.

-Harrison is a 25-year veteran of the video game industry who held leading roles at both Sony and Microsoft, and Google picked him up in early 2018; Jade Raymond is the former head of Ubisoft Montreal and executive producer of the first Assassin's Creed games, and Google recently hired her to lead its Stadia Games and Entertainment arm.
+Harrison is a 25-year veteran of the video game industry who has held leading roles at both Sony and Microsoft, and Google picked him up in early 2018; Jade Raymond is the former head of Ubisoft Montreal and executive producer of the first Assassin's Creed games, and Google recently hired her to lead its Stadia Games and Entertainment arm.
 The top game-engine companies, Unreal and Unity, are partnering with Google on Stadia, alongside dozens of other studios.

 At launch, Google says Stadia will be able to stream any participating game to any device -- including Chromecasts, smartphones, tablets, laptops and PCs -- at up to 4K and 60fps, plus it'll enable a handful of social and YouTube tricks.